 - For maximum isolation, Playa Xcacel has a small parking lot, simple restroom area, and over a mile of gorgeous white sand.
 (There’s a small freshwater cenote, too.)
 Located between Xel-Há ecopark and Chemuyil community, Xcacel is a sea turtle nesting ground, so it’s off-limits to construction.
 Good for turtles—and beach lovers, too!

 Many people consider Tulum’s beaches to be the best of Mexico’s Caribbean coast.
 It’s hard to disagree with white sand, gentle azure surf, and a backing of palm trees and bungalow-style hotels.
-Southern Quintana Roo doesn’t have much to offer the hard-core beachgoer, though the fishing, kayaking, snorkeling, and diving are all stellar.
+Costa Maya beaches are slightly less jaw-dropping (though Mahahual gets close) but make up for it with stellar fishing, kayaking, snorkeling, and diving.

 - Tulum’s northern beaches are easier to reach if you’re not staying at one of the hotels, with several public access points and affordable restaurants and beach clubs.

 - Tulum’s southern beaches are truly stunning, plucked from a postcard.
 Hotel guests have easy access, though nonguests can park just south of Punta Piedra and walk down the shore.
-Bring your own supplies or plan to eat at one of the small hotel restaurants.
+Bring your own supplies or plan to eat at one of the small hotel restaurants to reach the beach.